Find Schools

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 In the United States, there were 79,600 jobs for Veterinarian in 2016.
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+There will be an estimated 4,500 positions for Veterinarian per year.

 undefined